3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Experiments

-The compression rate of our primitive patch-based VAE is also an important design choice.
-Overall, as a patch-based compression, we aim to do spatial compression of each primitive to save computation instead of semantic compression~\citep{rombach2022high}.
-Empirically, a higher compression rate leads to a more efficient latent diffusion model, indicating larger batch sizes or larger models when scaling up.
-On the contrary, extreme compression often accompanies loss of information.
-Therefore, we analyze different compression rates given two different sequence lengths $N=256$ and $N=2048$ with the same parameter count of \representationname.
-For the evaluation metric, we compute the PSNR between the VAE's output and input on 1k random samples from the dataset to measure its reconstruction quality.
+\textbf{Patch Compression Rate.} The spatial compression rate of our primitive patch-based VAE (Sec.~\ref{sec:vae}) is also an important design choice.
+Empirically, a higher compression rate leads to a more efficient latent diffusion model but risks information loss.
+Therefore, we analyze different compression rates given two different set lengths $N=256$ and $N=2048$ with the same parameter count of \representationname.
+We measure the PSNR between the VAE's output and input on 1k random samples.
 Table~\ref{tab:vae-compression} shows the results where the final choice of $N=2048$ with compression rate $f=48$ achieves the optimal VAE reconstruction.
 The setting with $N=256, f=48$ has the same compression rate but lower reconstruction quality and a latent space with higher resolution, which we find difficulty in the convergence of the latent primitive diffusion model $g_{\Phi}$.

+\textbf{Inpainting and Interpolation.} We show 3D generative applications like 3D inpainting and interpolation in Figure~\ref{fig:gen-app}, showing the unique property of 3D native diffusion model compared to reconstruction methods.